Bricktech2000/Notes/notes/economic-growth.md

 the benefits from additional capital become smaller over time, so growth slows down

 it is easier for a country to grow rapidly initially if it starts out relatively poor

-> **Diminishing Returns**: the benefit from an additional unit of input declines as the quantity of input increases

-> **Catch-up Effect**: countries that start off poor tend to grow more rapidly than countries that start out relatively rich

 ## investments from abroad